Drugs Used in Mechanical Ventilation Graphic

 Apnea

-70. Which of the following are given to patients to reduce anxiety, provide amnesia, and improve tolerance to mechanical ventilation?
+70. Which drugs are given to patients to reduce anxiety, provide amnesia, and improve tolerance to mechanical ventilation?

 Benzodiazepines

-71. Which of the following barbiturates has a long-acting duration of action and a hypnotic effect of 4–12 hours?
+71. Which barbiturate has a long-acting duration of action with a hypnotic effect lasting 4–12 hours?

 Phenobarbital